Pratikshinde55/Docker-Custom_Image/README.md

            #docker build -t myOwnimage:v1 -f myYmlcode /mycodefolder/

-   " -t " --> To Declear name to custom image.
+   " -t " --> To Declare name to custom image.

-   " -f " --> Name of file where code put.
+   " -f " --> Name of file where code kept.

    " . " --> Current directory.

  Note:

-   In code when use interactive command then need to pass arguments.
+   In code when use interactive command then need to pass argument.
    example: yum install httpd -y

   "FORM" is a keyword in code file to tell about base image.(from base image we create new image)